CyberGen49/cyberfiles-lite/README.md

 * Choose the root of your file index
 * Use RegEx to hide (and prevent access to) certain files and directories
 * Serve directory index files (like `index.html`) automatically
-* Show a directory's README.md file below the file lists
+* Render a directory's README.md file below the file list
-    * The contents of the README are also used in that directory's link preview on places like Discord
+    * The contents of the README are also shown in that directory's link preview when sent on platforms like Discord
-* View text files, images, and videos without leaving your browser
+* View text files, images, videos, and audio files without leaving your browser
     * Text files of [certain formats](/prism-lang-exts.json) are syntax-highlighted
-    * Videos use a custom-made video player
+    * Videos and audio files use embedded players provided by [@CyberGen49/web-resources](https://github.com/CyberGen49/web-resources) (undocumented)
+* Use the automatically-generated table of contents button to quickly jump to headings in markdown files
 * Conveniently move between files in the file viewer using the next/previous arrows
 * Change the sort order of a directory
 * Filter files in a directory just by pressing Ctrl + F